Benjamin CONSTANT (1767.1830)

 Autograph letter signed to Charles Pictet de Rochemont.

-Two pages in-4°.
+Two pages in quarto.
 Autograph address.

-Without place.
+No place.
 January 9, 1818.

-“I admire Lord Byron as much as you do. »
+"I admire Lord Byron as much as you do.". »

 ________________________________________________________

-“I am sorry, sir, if I did not respond sooner to the letter that you did me the honor of writing to me.
-Many occupations prevented me from doing so.
-I admire Lord Byron as much as you do , and I have no doubt of the pleasure that a translation such as you can produce would cause.
-I don't have the universal library & don't know where to get it.
-I will find out about it: but if in your answer you tell me where it is, it will facilitate my searches which could be unsuccessful.
-I no longer have time to work at Mercure , but would you like to write the instructions?
-I promise to get it inserted.
-I am pleased that this occasion has reminded me of you and offer you my humble homage.
-B.Constant. »
+“Please excuse me, sir, for not replying sooner to the letter you honored me with.
+Many commitments have prevented me.
+I admire Lord Byron as much as you do , and I have no doubt of the pleasure a translation such as yours would bring.
+I do not have access to the Bibliothèque Universelle and do not know where to obtain it.
+I will inquire about it; but if in your reply you indicate where it is located, it will facilitate research that might otherwise prove fruitless.
+I no longer have time to work on the Mercure , but would you be willing to write the notice?
+I promise to have it published.
+I am delighted that this occasion has reminded me of you and offer you my humble regards.
+B. Constant.”

 ________________________________________________________